 Upon graduation, a student completing the MPH curriculum in Public Health Nutrition will be able to:

 Students seeking the MPH in Urban Public Health degree must complete 45 credits of academic work with a minimum GPA of least 3.0; earn no more than nine (9) credits bearing grades less than “B,” and complete the degree requirements within six years.
-Courses are three credit hours unless otherwise noted.
+Courses are three credit hours unless otherwise noted and semester when each course is typically offered is noted parentheses.
+Students should review the Forward Schedule for long-term course planning and the Course Schedule for each semester to determine when, where, and how a course is offered.

 Courses in public health nutrition as approved by advisor: 3 credits from approved list of courses at School of Public Health and 3 credits from approved list of courses at School of Health Professions